A GUIDE TO THE SYNCHROPHASE MU-1

 back.
 You'll find both mottled grain and linear grain faux in all

-contaminates usually have the panel looking flat, dark and with barely any
+and other contaminates usually have the panel looking flat, dark and

-character present.
-The Grebe Synchrophase lettering is filled with gold
+with barely any character present.
+The Grebe Synchrophase lettering is

 First, remove the front panel entirely because you can't clean it correctly and thoroughly with the escutcheons mounted.
 Remove all of the escutcheons.
 The dial and vernier knob escutcheons have nuts behind the panel so take care not to loose them.
 Once the escutcheons are off you will be able to see several screws that were hidden.
 The nickel-plated screws hold the tuning condensers to the panel so remove them.
 The black wood screws hold the panel to the wooden base, remove them.
 Removing the round escutcheons will also dismount the controls from the panel.
 The panel should now have everything dismounted from it.